-\begin{remark}We elected to not make comparison with projection-based conservative methods; methods which first evolve in time using traditional methods and after some time period project the discrete solution back onto the constraint of conserved quantities.
-While this approach can make any traditional method conservative, we note the long-term stability result may not hold for these methods, as the composition of evolution and projection may not satisfy the local contraction property. \end{remark}
+\begin{remark}We elected here not to make comparison with projection-based conservative methods; methods which first evolve in time using traditional methods and after some time period project the discrete solution back onto the constraint of conserved quantities.
+While this approach can make any traditional method conservative, we note the long-term stability result may not hold for these methods if the composition of evolution and projection does not satisfy the UBD property. \end{remark}